zabolotiny/Homebridge-Logo-TS/README.md

 ==================

 Use a Siemens LOGO!
 PLC for switch on whatever you want.
-Communicate with LOGO 8.SF4 over Modbus and with LOGO!
+Communicate with LOGO!
+8.SF4 over Modbus and with LOGO!
 0BA7 / 0BA8 over Snap7.
-Type of Accessory: Switch, Blind, Garagedoor and Lightbulb.
+Type of Accessory: Switch, Blind, Garage Door and Lightbulb.

 - The plugin that this one is based on: [homebridge-tesla](https://github.com/nfarina/homebridge-tesla).